nillo/cdp-poc/README.md

 - Validate user requests
 - Call .mint / .burn on-chain

-But this can propbably be done without a backend (burn/mint)
+But this can propbably be done without a backend (burn/mint) since this comes with a extra security risk that is probably handled better with pact and keeping it on chain